From Audacity Development Manual

 - How to export audio files from Audacity for use in iTunes

-The following tutorials provide sample workflows for common tasks using Audacity:
+The following tutorials provide sample workflows for common tasks using Audacity, there is no fixed 'right' way of working - there are many alternatives: